 - Write down what you have eaten and see if there is a pattern that might initiated the episodes of hot flashes.
 Common foods to be avoided that trigger hot flashes are alcohol, coffee or products with caffeine, and spicy foods.

 - Try to stay calm when the hot flashes are felt.
 Do not treat it as a big deal.
-Do not panic and try to relax, in this case the situation will not worsen.
+Relax and take a deep breath.
+Panic attacks are common in episodes of hot flashes.
+It's good to practice relaxing techniques to ease both symptoms.

 - Always have a fan nearby so in case hot flashes occur, immediate relief could be found.